codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 <img src="http://i.imgur.com/Xo47jSc.gif" alt="Parse" width="750" />

-## Shutdown: Alternatives to Parse
+## Hosted Parse Discontinued

 Parse is **shutting down on January 28, 2017** and new accounts can no longer be created.
+As a result we can choose to either host our own Parse server or use a hosted alternative.

+### Parse on Heroku

+We can deploy our own Parse data store and push notifications systems to [Heroku](https://www.heroku.com/) leveraging the [server open-sourced by Parse](https://github.com/ParsePlatform/parse-server-example).
+Parse is built on top of the MongoDB database which can be added to Heroku using MongoLab.

+To get started setting up our own Parse backend, check out our [[configuring a Parse Server]] guide.
+Once the Parse server is configured, we can [initialize Parse within our Android app](http://guides.codepath.com/android/Configuring-a-Parse-Server#enabling-client-sdk-integration) pointing the client to our self-hosted URL.
+After that, the functions demonstrated in this guide work the same as they did before.

+### Alternatives to Parse

 There are a number of alternatives but the best options are included below:

  * [Cloudboost](https://tutorials.cloudboost.io/en/gettingstarted/yourfirstapp)
  * [Kinvey](http://devcenter.kinvey.com/android/guides/getting-started)